 To complement its range of safety light curtains, Pilz supplies PITsign muting lamps.
 Moreover, customers can select the PIT si1.2 monitored muting lamp that can be used in conjunction with safety relays that do not have an inbuilt muting lamp monitoring function.

 The PITjog manually operated control device can be used as an enabling switch when, for example, a machine is being set up with the guards open.
 Unlike most other enabling switches, however, the Pilz PITjog requires both hands to be used to ensure that the operator does not have a 'spare' hand that can be placed within the hazardous area.
 Sealed to IP50, the PITjog has a 4m cable and can be used with any level of safety-related control system - including those based on safety relays, modular configurable controllers and comprehensive programmable safety systems.

 A new addition to the Pilz range of control and signal devices is the PITmode operating mode selector switch.
 This dual-function device enables the operating mode to be selected and controls the access to hazardous machinery.
 As a mode selection switch the PITmode also enables different operators to be assigned rights to change between up to five operating modes.
 High-integrity encoding ensures that protection is provided against errors and attempts to manipulate the system.
 Operating modes are selected by means of keys that utilise non-contact RFID technology.
 Sealed to IP54, the PITmode device is suitable for safety-related control circuits to Performance Level d (PL d) of BS EN ISO 13849-1, Safety Integrity Level 2 (SIL 2) of BS EN 62061 (IEC 62061) and Safety Category 2 (Cat 2) of BS EN 954-1.

-For a free catalogue or more information, use the form on this page or go to www.pilz.co.uk and enter the following webcodes:
+For a free catalogue or more information, go to www.pilz.co.uk and enter the following webcodes:

 - PITestop webcode 1475